Languages of Ukraine

 In Kiev and many other regions use of Ukrainian has been increasing and instruction in most schools is in Ukrainian.
 The percentage of people speaking Ukrainian "on the street" is about 30% in Kiev, 40-80% in Zhytomyr, Vinnytsya, Khmelnytskyy, Chernivtsi, Mukacheve, and Uzhhorod, 5-10% in Kharkiv, Dnipropetrovsk, and Odessa, 1-5% in Crimea, Donetsk, and Lugansk, and 80-98% in Lviv, Ivano-Frankivsk, Ternopil, Khmelnytskyy, and Lutsk (these are just approximations).
 Rural areas have a significantly higher concentration of Ukrainian speakers and speakers of "Surzhyk" (Ukrainian mixed with Russian), however, the most literary Ukrainian is spoken by educated individuals in the cities.

 In locations where both languages are spoken, Ukrainian tends to be heard more often at government institutions and is the language of most official events.
 Russian is often more popular in business, where pragmatism reigns.
 In certain areas of business — for example, programming — Russian is clearly predominant.
-In fact, I recently read that 80% of Ukrainian websites are in Russian.
+In fact, I recently read that 80% of Ukrainian websites are in Russian (as of 2008).
 Most school and university instruction is in Ukrainian, even in many areas where Russian speakers predominate.
 This is a topic of frequent political debate: should there be more Russian schools?
 Should Russian be made the second official language?
 Should Russian be marginalized from public life?

 Mixing Ukrainian and Russian